Create and manage scorecards

 Manual scoring is enabled by default, and mandatory if included in a scorecard.

-How it works
+How the calculated score works

 1. Set up all of the questions in the scorecard.